The Method 2 is to use the

 Please take the time to review the descriptions of any properties

-In many cases, there are further details on their usage which are not mentioned here.
+In many cases, there are further details on their usage that are not mentioned here.

 Java Executable